 In fact, between the numerous names of Odin, is Grim, " The one who is masked ", in this case takes to the features of an animal for acquire the spirit and characteristics of it (this probably is one of the basic characteristics of the shaman).

-Between " the wonderful " animals, we should remember also the Lycanthropus, monstrous man-wolf, that collects in himself several traditions of men mixed to wild and feracious animals, especially to the wolf, that from always has ignited the fantasy of the man: this legendary figure, that still populates the fairy tales of infancy, has found fortune until the our days, inspiring cinematographic actors and directors.
+Between " the wonderful " animals, we should remember also the lycanthropus, monstrous man-wolf, that collects in himself several traditions of men mixed to wild and ferocious animals, especially to the wolf, that from always has ignited the fantasy of the man: this legendary figure, that still populates the fairy tales of infancy, has found fortune until the our days, inspiring cinematographic actors and directors.

 THE WONDERFUL NARRATIONS

-The ancient peoples, beginning from the Egyptians, but also from the people of the middle and Far East, believed in the existence of wonderful, hybrid beings man-animal, testified, beyond that from mythologies of the several peoples, also from fabulous storys of travellers in far lands, generally orientals (see Hermaphrodithe: the invisible bifrontisme of the divinity)
+The ancient peoples, beginning from the Egyptians, but also from the people of the middle and Far East, believed in the existence of wonderful, hybrid beings man-animal, testified, beyond that from mythologies of the several peoples, also from fabulous tales of travelers in far lands, generally orientals (see Hermaphrodithe: the invisible bifrontisme of the divinity)

-Great part of all this knowledge sure was in the immense culture that gravited round the Library of Alexandria of Egypt.
+Great part of all this knowledge sure was in the immense culture that gravitated round the Library of Alexandria of Egypt.

-Cinocephali men, that bark, then were described, like already pointed out, from Plinius the Old ( 23-79 A.D.), in the Naturalis Historia (in which he accepts also histories of " wonderful " animals), iconography that is found in the aegyptian divinity Anubi, having jackal head and, in Christian age, in some representations of Holy Christopher, the giant saint (byzantine fresco ).
+Cynocephalic men, who bark, were then described, as already mentioned, by Pliny the Elder (23-79 A.D.), in the Naturalis Historia (in which he accepts also histories of " wonderful " animals), iconography that is found in the Egyptian divinity Anubis, having jackal head and, in Christian age, in some representations of Holy Christopher, the giant saint (byzantine fresco ).

-We should here remember the Metamorphoses, or the golden Ass by the platonic philosopher Lucius Apuleius (Madaura, Algeria, 125 - 200 A.D. approximately), initiated to the mysterics cults of the goddess Iside, only Latin novel to us reached, complex work about the transformations, the misteric magic and rituals, revalued in the 1400, in the reigning neoplatonism of the Renaissance avid of new acquaintances and interested to the wonderful.
+We should here remember the Metamorphoses, or The Golden Ass by the platonic philosopher Lucius Apuleius (Madaura, Algeria, 125 - 200 A.D. approximately), initiated to the mystery cults of the goddess Isis, the only Latin novel arrived to us, complex work on transformations, magic and mystery rites, revalued in 1400, in the prevailing Renaissance neoplatonism avid for new knowledge and interested in the wonderful.